The Critical Role of Aerodynamics: Insights from the NASA-BeVERLI Hill Experiment

 • xnx_n: n-th input sample

-The Power Spectral Density (PSD) can be estimated using the Welch method, which involves dividing the time-series data into overlapping segments, applying a window function to each segment, computing the DFT of each segment, and averaging the squared magnitudes.
-The Welch method is implemented in MATLAB, for example, using the pwelch function.
+The Power Spectral Density (PSD) can be estimated using the Welch method, which divides the signal into segments, applies a window function, computes the DFT, and averages the results.
+In MATLAB, this is done using the pwelch function.

 PSD=1NXk2\text{PSD} = \frac{1}{N} \left| X_k \right|^2